platform-experience/script-library/src/workflow/si-script-28/README.md

-# Assigning Tasks in the Workflow
+# Assign Tasks

 ## Description

-Assigning Tasks in the Workflow
+Assigning Tasks in the Workflow.